 How to Apply

-- Include copies of your last year's Notice of Assessment(s) from Canada Revenue Agency, and a copy of a utility bill or government issued letter, with your current address on it.
+- Attach copies of your last year's Notice of Assessment(s) from Canada Revenue Agency, and a copy of a utility bill or government issued letter, with your current address on it.

-Note applications are not accepted by fax or email.
-There is no application deadline.
-Applicants will be notified by mail regarding the status of their application within three to four weeks of applying.
+Note There is no application deadline.
+Applicants will be notified by email regarding the status of their application within three to four weeks of applying.

-Leisure Access Card and Bus Pass (Social Service Recipients Only)
+Leisure Access Card and Discounted Bus Pass (Social Service Recipients Only)